-- As part of the online grant application, the applicant will submit existing income documentation overview or projections in their business plan which will qualify the applicant for one of the three award tier caps; - The applicant will also complete an eligible Intended Use of Funds that cannot exceed the cap within the tier they are eligible for; - Applicants can apply for any award amount up to the cap of the established tier; and - The total from the Intended Use of Funds is the total amount of the grant application (cannot exceed tier cap). - 2.
-Identify all other sources of disaster related funding received by applicant(s). - Determine how much of this funding is for the same purpose and will be counted against award (DOB). - 3.
-Calculate maximum eligible award (total#1 minus total#2 above).
+- 1. Verify the requested award amount falls into the correct tier (see Awards Structure Grants section) based on the size of the existing or planned farm or agricultural business venture. - As part of the online grant application, the applicant will submit existing income documentation overview or projections in their business plan, which will qualify the applicant for one of the three award tier caps; - The applicant will also complete an eligible Intended Use of Funds form that cannot exceed the cap within the tier they are eligible for; - Applicants can apply for any award amount up to the cap of the established tier; and - The total from the Intended Use of Funds is the total amount of the grant application (cannot exceed tier cap). - 2.
+Identify all other sources of disaster-related funding received by the applicant(s) received. - Determine how much of this funding is for the same purpose and will be counted against the award (DOB). - 3.
+Calculate the maximum eligible award (total#1 minus total#2 above).